Nishad: Origin

 stood Sita and Ram with Guhya and Laxman.)

 Besides claiming the mythological character Eklavya as a member of Nishad community, they also associate themselves with Bhai Himmat Rai Dheewar, one of the member of Panj Pyare, the five associates of Guru Govind Singh.

 These legends were popularised by the Arya Samajists too who wanted to bring more and more castes within Brahmanical fold.
 The caste histories connected them to Rama through Nishadraj and popularised various Brahmanical rituals among them to form a meta Puranic Hindu identity.
 Some of the Mallaah also worship Gauriya Baba, a folk hero who according to popular belief primarily belonged to the Dusadh caste but protected the people from Mallaah, Dhanuk and even Rajput caste from the Mughal onslaught and forcible conversions.
 According to the beliefs he used to bury a pig's head in front of his house which was situated at the entry of the village.
-Since the pig were anathema for the Muslims, they didn't dare to enter these villages.
+Since the pig were anathema for the Muslims, they did not dare to enter these villages.
 He also rode up and down at the entry of his village and fought Mughal soldiers.
 Consequently, some of the Mallaahs started worshipping him as their family god.